-- property that will always be taxed on sale, being revenue account property of a person in the business of building, developing or dealing in land; - other revenue account property the person has notified us they want the exclusion to apply to.
+- property that will always be taxed on sale, being revenue account property of a person in the business of building, developing or dealing in land, or - other revenue account property the person has notified us they want the exclusion to apply to.

 For these types of property any rental net loss is shown at Box 23 and taxable disposal net loss shown at Box 25B.
-Net rental income and net income from a taxable disposal plus any depreciation recovered is shown as residential income Box 22A.
+Net rental income and net income from a taxable disposal plus any depreciation recovered is shown as residential income at Box 22A.

-Refer to the Rental income - IR264 guide for information on when the rules apply, how to calculate your income, the amount of deductions you can claim for this year, and the amount of any excess deductions that must be carried forward.
+Read our Rental income - IR264 guide for more information on:

+- when the rules apply - how to calculate your income - · the amount of deductions you can claim this year, and - the amount of any excess deductions that must be carried forward.